 Attorney Mark Buterbaugh, Managing Partner at Mooney Law, is a Hagerstown and Frederick workers comp lawyer.
 Attorney Buterbaugh is admitted to the Maryland Court of Appeals and understands the complexities of Maryland workers compensation.

-Mooney Law represents injured workers in Maryland and Pennsylvania.
-Attorney Buterbaugh is admitted to the Maryland Court of Appeals and understand Maryland workers compensation.
 Employers and insurance carriers frequently deny Maryland work injuries.
-They can make things quite difficult.
-However, Attorney Buterbaugh and Mooney Law stands ready to fight and protect your rights and benefits that you are afforded under the Maryland Workers Compensation.
+They can make things quite difficult for Maryland injured workers.
+However, Attorney Buterbaugh and Mooney Law stands ready to fight and protect the rights and benefits that injured workers deserve under the Maryland Workers Compensation.
 He is a Hagerstown and Frederick Workers Comp lawyer.
 Attorney Buterbaugh primarily represents Maryland injured workers in Washington County, Frederick County, Howard County, Carroll County, and Baltimore County.
 Contact Mooney Law for a Hagerstown and Frederick Workers Comp Lawyer.

 What benefits may you be entitled to in Maryland?